mg-dotcom/expense-tracker/README.md

 # Expense Tracker
 A full-stack expense tracking application featuring AI-powered spending analysis and personalized budget recommendations, built with Java Spring Boot and Next.js.

-Track your daily expenses, visualize spending patterns by category, and get intelligent financial insights in Thai powered by Gemini 2.5 Flash Lite.
+Track your daily expenses, visualize spending patterns by category, and get intelligent financial insights in Thai - powered by Gemini 2.5 Flash Lite.
+AI responses are cached with Caffeine to minimize redundant API calls and improve response time.

 ## Screenshots